- This event has passed.

 Illinois’ home rule municipalities enjoy some of the broadest discretionary authority of any local government in North America.
 According to Illinois’ 1970 Constitution, local officials in these jurisdictions are permitted to “exercise any power and perform any function pertaining to [their] government and affairs,” subject only to expressed limitations.
 This contrasts sharply with their non-home rule counterparts whose powers are limited to those expressly granted by state statute.

 What are the consequences of home rule authority on fiscal sustainability?
 What lessons does this hold for Canadian municipalities?
-On May 3, IMFG Graduate Fellow Matthew Walshe will address these questions by analyzing the experience of over 50 cities and villages that adopted home rule within the past two decades.
+On May 3, 2018, IMFG Graduate Fellow Matthew Walshe addressed these questions by analyzing the experience of over 50 cities and villages that adopted home rule within the past two decades.